mrieck/snipcss-claude-plugin/README.md

 ## 🎁 A Promise to Every Paying Customer

-Once SnipCSS is back online, **every customer who had an active paid plan at the time of the attack will receive a lifetime Pro subscription — free, forever.**
+Once SnipCSS is back online, **every customer who had an active paid plan can email support@snipcss.com to receive a lifetime Pro subscription for free.**

-You supported this project and you will be taken care of.
-No action needed on your part — I have the records and will apply this automatically when service is restored.

 # SnipCSS — Claude Code Plugin & MCP Server

 Extract pixel-perfect CSS from any live webpage and convert it to Tailwind.
 The most accurate way to clone designs or migrate an existing codebase to Tailwind — powered by Chrome DevTools Protocol.